Legal or financial issues

 There are a number of exemptions available for properties which are unoccupied because the liable person is prevented from occupying it.

-If you think you may be entitled to a discount, you should contact the Revenues Team on firstname.lastname@example.org or call us on 03450 450 064
+You can make an application for most discounts by logging into your online account, or by visiting our Supporting Evidence page.
+If you would like to discuss whether you might be entitled, you should contact the Revenues Team on email@example.com or call us on 03450 450 064.

 - An unoccupied property which has been repossessed by a Mortgage Lender.